rachmanz/ChipperShipper/README.md

 # ChipperShipper

-Project based on Chippering File (Alpha Development)
+Project based on Chippering File (Alpha Development) and still more improvement from algoritm